Likhith-Sugganahalli/PointCloudVisualization/README.md

 Installing open3d for python:

-Because i faced memory leaks while using the pip version, it is recommended that open3d 13 is installed using the wheel provided, download the wheel into your working directory and using the command:
+Because i faced memory leaks while using the pip version, it is recommended that open3d 13 is installed using the wheel provided, download the wheel(download the wheel by right-click>save link as) into your working directory and using the command:

 (Inside a venv)
 python3 -m pip install <the wheel file>